 Thought leader, Joe Folkman describes a model consisting of three elements to help accept feedback from others and turn that feedback into change.

-Coaching as a Management Style — by Jack Zenger and Kathleen Stinnett
+By Jack Zenger and Kathleen Stinnett

 In this excerpt from The Extraordinary Coach, thought leaders Jack Zenger and Kathleen Stinnett detail why good coaching is a successful component of any management style.